BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 Leaving our assets to our children or other heirs is important for many of us.
 Digital assets can be hard to find and access, to instructions for your heirs and/or executors will go a long way to ensuring the funds aren't lost.

 1. [  ] Prepare a sample letter for your heirs, such as the one found in Appendix III.
 Choose whether to be specific or vague[^45].
 We suggest specific.
+Be sure to be clear of the scope of the assets if they are large[^46].
 1. [  ] Print your letter.
 1. [  ] Put copies of your letter in your Home, Primary, and Secondary Storage.